 Recipes to celebrate the royal wedding

-On the 19th May, royalists up and down the country will celebrate the marriage of Prince Harry and his fiancée Meghan Markle.
+On the 19th May 2018, royalists up and down celebrated the marriage of Prince Harry and his fiancée Meghan Markle.
 We’ve collected all the bakes you need to make the big day especially memorable, whether you are watching the royal wedding in front of the TV with your close family, or are going all out with fancy dress, Union Jack bunting and a street party.
 From homemade scones to Prosecco flavoured strawberry jam, these treats will be the talking point of the party (after Meghan’s dress).
 Cheers!

 It is a truth universally acknowledged that all quintessential British gatherings must feature miniature versions of our favourite meals.
 These mini beef wellingtons with a kick of horseradish are perfect for sharing around a large group of friends and far less hassle than cooking a roast for everyone!